matomo-org/developer-documentation/docs/3.x/apis.md

 ---
 # Piwik APIs

-Piwik APIs serve two purposes: they serve the data used in controller methods and they [automatically expose plugin functionality through an HTTP API](/guides/piwiks-reporting-api).
+Piwik APIs serve two purposes: they serve the data used in controller methods, and they [automatically expose plugin functionality through an HTTP API](/guides/piwiks-reporting-api).

 In this guide, we discuss the first purpose.